 Everything around us has energy.
 Energy exists in different types in everybody.
 It can be thermal energy, light energy, potential energy, kinetic energy, chemical energy, nuclear energy, etc. Difference between heat and temperature.
-Energies within a body convert from one form to another to be stored in that body.
+Energies within a body convert from one form to another to store in that body.
 Energies transfer from one body to another, sometimes by changing their form and sometimes remaining in the same form.

 Every Body that has a temperature of more than 0 K possesses some thermal energy.
 The energy depends upon the movement of molecules within that body.
 Heat is a part of the thermal energy, and temperature is a property of the thermodynamic system.